google/comprehensive-rust/src/chromium/adding-third-party-crates/resolving-problems.md

 # Resolving problems

-## Conflicting versions

-The crate that you want to include might have transitive dependencies already in the tree, and perhaps it needs a different version.

-Multiple versions of crates are allowed in Chromium, but it's strongly advised that you try to resolve this problem to reduce duplication, for example by upgrading some other crate.

-## Build scripts

 If your build fails, it may be because of a `build.rs`: programs which do arbitrary things at build time.
 This is fundamentally at odds with the design of `gn` and `ninja` which aim for static, deterministic, build rules to maximize